AvinashMahala/ClusterGenie/Plan.md

 ### ❌ Critical Gaps (What Needs Work)
 1. **Database Integration (HIGH PRIORITY)**
-  - Issue: All repositories use in-memory maps instead of real databases
+  - Issue: Database wiring exists (GORM + Redis used in repositories), but migration and seed scripts need formalization and CI checks
-  - Impact: Data doesn't persist, no real database operations
+  - Impact: Persistence is present, but schema migrations, seeds, and DB initialization need to be verified for production/demo runs
-  - Status: database directory is empty - no schemas, migrations, or init scripts
+  - Status: DB integration is implemented in code, ensure migrations and CI checks are added

 2. **Kafka Event Processing (HIGH PRIORITY)**
-  - Issue: Only producer exists, no consumers for event-driven processing
+  - Issue: Producer and consumer implementations are present and wired into the runtime (`producer`, `consumer`, `services/eventHandler`)
-  - Impact: Events are published but not consumed/processed
+  - Impact: Events are published and consumed; orchestration (job → Kafka → provisioning/scale) is implemented, but requires integration tests and resilience improvements
-  - Missing: Consumer services, event handlers for scaling/jobs/logs
+  - Missing: Robust consumer testing, worker pool resilience (phase 6), and formal integration tests to validate end-to-end flows

 3. **Real LLM Integration (MEDIUM PRIORITY)**
   - Issue: Diagnosis service returns mock responses